-In our opinion, the consolidated financial statements listed in the accompanying index present fairly, in all material respects, the financial position of Gladstone Commercial Corporation at December 31, 2003 and the results of its operations and its cash flows for the period February 14, 2003 (inception) through December 31, 2003 in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statement schedule listed in the accompanying index presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
-These financial statements and financial statement schedule based on our audit.
-We conducted our audit of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, and evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+In our opinion, the consolidated financial statements listed in the accompanying index present fairly, in all material respects, the financial position of Gladstone Commercial Corporation at December 31, 2004 and 2003, and the results of its operations and its cash flows for the year ended December 31, 2004 and the period from February 14, 2003 (inception) through December 31, 2003 in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedules listed in the accompanying index present fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+These financial statements and financial statements schedules are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and financial statement schedules based on our audits.
+We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit of financial statements includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion.